HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="content_indexing_api.png",
-  alt="Percentage of page loads in Chrome using Content Indexing API" caption='Percentage of page loads in Chrome using Content Indexing API.
+  alt="Percentage of page loads in Chrome using Content Indexing API", caption='Percentage of page loads in Chrome using Content Indexing API.
 (Source: <a href="https://chromestatus.com/metrics/feature/timeline/popularity/3017">Chrome Platform Status metrics</a>)', description="Chart of Content Indexing API usage, based on the percentage of page loads in Chrome using this feature.
 It shows a relatively low usage at first, until it suddenly grows tenfold in October 2020, being used during 0.0021 percent of page loads in Chrome.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=258329620&format=interactive",